-- Annual strategic OKRs for the company (and sometimes for very large departments and business units).
+- Annual Company OKRs (and sometimes for very large departments and business units).

-- Quarterly tactical OKRs for the teams, with a mid-quarter review.
+- Quarterly Group OKRs for the teams, with a mid-quarter review.

 Some organizations also set quarterly OKRs for the company, but I would not recommend that in the beginning.

 It is important to note that organizations can customize the cadences for their needs.
 For example, Spotify developed their version of OKR called Spotify Rhythm which uses a strategic cadence of 6 months and a tactical cadence of 6 weeks.

 Are there easy-to-use best practices or rules-of-thumb that can help organizations find the right cadence?

 The shorter the cadence, the smaller the OKR-setting overhead needs to be.
 The longer the cadence, the smaller the business uncertainty needs to be.

 So to adopt shorter cycles, you have to make sure you have a streamlined process for developing the OKRs in place, or the overhead will kill you.
 You will be spending too much time setting goals.

 On the other hand, if your business deals with uncertainty or your market changes too quickly, longer OKR cycles will not help you.

 If you are starting with OKR, I recommend using a quarterly tactical cadence with a mid-quarter review.
 That will enable you to learn and adapt your model.
 Most organizations can work with this cadence.